Bringing joy to the lives of over 650,000 guests annually.

 America’s Garden of Art is a pictorial essay of Meijer Gardens’ exhibitions, features and art.
 More than 220 color images display Meijer Gardens in every season, complete with essays by Chief Curator Joseph Becherer, CEO and President David Hooker and historical timeline by Larry ten Harmsel.

-This book can be purchased in the Meijer Gardens Gift Shop, or online through Distributed Art Publishers.
+This book can be purchased in the Meijer Gardens Gift Shop.